Maximum Power Transfer Theorem Proof and Example

 Maximum Power Transfer Theorem

-The power only dissipates in resistor only rather than capacitor and inductor, so the power dissipated in load will be:
+The power only dissipates in the resistor only rather than the capacitor and inductor, so the power dissipated in the load will be:

 For power to be maximum, the denominator part of the above equation should be minimum i.e. near zero.

-Plug to the equation to (2) to equation (1), so we get the equation below:
+Plug the equation (2) into equation (1), so we get the equation below:

 The above discussion has proved that the load impedance ZL should be the conjugate of the source internal Impedance Zi to have maximum power delivered to the load.